Published: Sep 13, 2018Time to read: 7mins Category: Recruitment

 So how do you focus on attracting and retaining quality candidates in ways that appeal to the habits and expectations of both fresh and seasoned job seekers?
 It starts with building a strong employer brand—the backbone of your recruiting strategy—that’s defined by your organizational culture and employee experience.

 What Makes a Strong Employer Brand?

 Your employer brand is, essentially, the face of your company.
-It’s what candidates believe to be true of you as an employer, and it underpins the outcome of your talent acquisition strategy.
+It’s what candidates believe to be true of you as an employer.
+In addition, it underpins the outcome of your talent acquisition strategy.

 It’s tempting to compare your employer brand with those of companies with whom you compete for talent.
-To spend time asking yourself, What makes their recruiting strategies so successful?
+So spend time asking yourself: What makes their recruiting strategies so successful?

 In other words, if you aren't honing your employment brand, you're casting in a pond that’s overfished.
 So apply the following keys to build an employer brand that will resonate with job candidates and ignite your recruitment strategy.

 Shaping your organization’s core values around your employees forms the basis of an employer brand that’s equipped for successful talent acquisition.

 The following actions will help your brand convey those values accurately—to ensure a positive candidate experience, and ultimately, elevate employee retention.